Are you looking for an easy, family-friendly community science project? The Great Backyard Bird Count is for you!

 And Reason #1

-More than anything else, we knew we were doing citizen science.
+More than anything else, we knew we were doing community science.
 We contributed to a massive data gathering effort that informs conservation planning.
 It’s like that old saying: No one can do everything, but everyone can do something.
 That’s the GBBC in a nutshell.